Toolkit ShelfFind

 Check first

-• Using the converted title without confirming that text describe the same real-world case.
+• Using the converted title before confirming the visible inputs match the same task and context: text.

 • Ignoring that style guides vary.
 This converter uses a practical web-writing convention for quick cleanup.